cmckenz87/ArcsFates/userGuide/docs/Campaign/20-Guardian.md

 ## FAQ / Errata

-??? question "<sup>[1]</sup>Green Vault - What happens if this card is transfered to another player or removed from play?"
+??? question "Green Vault - What happens if this card is transfered to another player or removed from play?"
-    <a id="faq1"></a>While you do not possess this card, Materials and Fuel in your Captives box still function as Captives, but they are no longer Frozen.
-This means you can spend them, transfer them in a Summit, etc.
+    <a id="faq1"></a>While you do not possess this card, Materials and Fuel in your Captives box still function as Captives and as Resources, but they are no longer Frozen.
+This means you can spend them, transfer them in a Summit, etc. When transfering in a Summit, you can choose to transfer them as resources or transfer them as captives.